felipeiagocruz/sharepoint-list-to-XML/README.md

 To use this application you must create an .env file in your repository and fill in the following parameters.

+That way you can consume sharepoint lists without having to be logged in.

+This application was developed using node-sp-auth.
+[Documentation can be found here.](https://github.com/s-KaiNet/node-sp-auth)

+In addition, I also use SharePoint's RESP API.
+[Documentation can be found here.](https://learn.microsoft.com/en-us/sharepoint/dev/sp-add-ins/get-to-know-the-sharepoint-rest-service?tabs=csom)

 ## :joystick: Running local

 Inside .env: